gerardllorach/gerardllorach.github.io/Fortgeschritenne/README.md

 ## Todo list
-Quantization K's, artifacts appear
+* Quantization K's done but artifacts appear
-Synthesis with white noise
+* Synthesis with white noise
-Voice transofrmations
+* Other Voice transofrmations